 The Hotel Modigliani offers family-friendly rooms near the Spanish Steps and Trevi Fountain, set just outside the bustle of the crowds on a quiet street.
 Find your escape in one of its 23 rooms, all of which are furnished with crisp white and gentle neutral fabrics and range in size from twin to quadruple.

 Relax in their spacious internal courtyard, decorated with hand-decorated Italian tables and fresh greenery.
 If you prefer to be inside, the welcoming red furniture of the lounge, accented by Carrara marble, artwork in stucco frames, and even a chandelier, awaits to rest your worn-out touring feet.

-Sitting pretty on one of Rome’s most beautiful squares, fountain-splashed Piazza Barberini, Hotel Barocco is a tasteful conversion of two historic townhouses.
-The atmosphere is discreet, despite the winningly central location, and the décor a subtle fusion of modern-meets-baroque.
+Sitting pretty on one of Rome's most beautiful squares, the fountain-splashed Piazza Barberini, Hotel Barocco is a tasteful conversion of two historic townhouses.
+Despite the winningly central location, the atmosphere is discreet, and the décor a subtle fusion of modern-meets-baroque.